Atlantic Compassion Fund

 An easy way to show local love in a global crisis.

-The Atlantic Compassion Fund (ACF) was our response to the COVID-19 pandemic.
+The Atlantic Compassion Fund (ACF) was our response to the first wave of the COVID-19 pandemic.

-The crisis was unlike anything we’ve seen before.
+The crisis was unlike anything we’d seen before.

 Our organization received $4.59 million in COVID-19 relief funding, and United Ways across Atlantic Canada received more than $10 million combined.
 Donations came from individuals, companies, and governments.
 People gave what they could, and donations ranged from two dollars to $1 million.

 More than 70 charities in HRM were supported.
 Working in rural, urban and suburban neighbourhoods, these frontline organizations provided safe shelter, healthy meals, and crucial connection to those who needed it most.

-The fund is a celebration of local love.
+The Atlantic Compassion Fund was a celebration of local love.